Foreverland/InputValidator/README.md

 result = validator.validateString("7") // false
 ```

 It also helps you verify if a string should be inserted into another string, useful when validating inputs on a `UITextField`.
-For example validating the expiration date of a card (format: MM/YY where month is between 1-12 and YY is equal or later than the current year).
+For example validating the expiration date of a card, where the format is `MM/YY`, month is between 1-12 and YY is equal or later than the current year.

 ```objc
 - (BOOL)textField:(UITextField *)textField shouldChangeCharactersInRange:(NSRange)range replacementString:(NSString *)string {